randyriback/zodiac-music-player/README.md

 ## What is this?

-This is a home for 12 custom-made Spotify playlists based on artists' astrological signs that I'd curated.
+This is a home for 12 custom-made Spotify playlists based on artists' astrological signs that I've curated.
 The photography and captions were done by Maurice Sarah in Melbourne, Australia.

 ## Why is this?